x676f64/secureum-mind_map/content/8. Audit Findings 201/Require a delay period before granting `KYC_ADMIN_ROLE` Acknowledged.md

 # 113 - [Require a delay period before granting `KYC_ADMIN_ROLE` Acknowledged](Require%20a%20delay%20period%20before%20granting%20`KYC_ADMIN_ROLE`%20Acknowledged.md)

-Acknowledged The KYC Admin has the ability to freeze the funds of any user at any time by revoking the `KYC_MEMBER_ROLE`.
+The KYC Admin has the ability to freeze the funds of any user at any time by revoking the `KYC_MEMBER_ROLE`.

 The trust requirements from users can be decreased slightly by implementing a delay on granting this ability to new addresses.